 The peroneus brevis passes around the back of the lateral malleolus and attaches to the outside of the foot on the base of the 5th metatarsal on the outside of the foot.
 The muscles act to plantar flex the foot (point foot downwards) and evert the foot or turn it inwards.

-Rest is important.
-As peroneal tendinitis is an over use injury then continuing to train is not going to allow the inflammation to go and the injury to heal.
+Rest is important when treating peroneal tendonitis.
+As it is an overuse injury then continuing to train is not going to allow the inflammation to go and the injury to heal.
 It may be possible to do other activities such as swimming or cycling to maintain fitness.
-The rule is it it hurts or makes the injury worse either immediately or the following day then don't do it!
+The rule is if it hurts or makes the injury worse either immediately or the following day then don't do it!

 Stretching the calf muscles and peroneal muscles is important.
 Tight peroneal muscles will increase the friction between the peroneal tendon and the bone.
 Gently stretching the muscles over time will reduce the tension in the tendon.
-This is especially important as what some athletes may find is simply resting alone will result in the pain and inflammation going away but if tight muscles is the original cause of injury then as soon as training begins again then peroneal tendonitis may return.
+This is especially important as what some athletes may find is simply resting alone will result in the pain and inflammation going away but if tight peroneal muscles is the original cause of injury then as soon as training begins again then the injury may return.